sifferman/labs-with-cva6/labs/vm.md

     2. List and define the 9 bottom bits of a Sv39 page table entry.
     3. In [`"programs/vm/os.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/os.S), each PTE's bottom 9 bits are set to either `0x1`, `0xef`, or `0xff`; explain the purposes of each of these three values.
 6. Draw a diagram of the hierarchical page table created in the provided code.
 7. In [`"programs/vm/os.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/os.S) and [`"programs/vm/privilege.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/privilege.S), several control/status registers are written.
-For each of the registers, provide a screenshot of the bit diagram, and a definition of each of any fields that each  programs uses.
+For each of the registers, provide a screenshot of the bit diagram, and a definition of each of any fields that the provided programs use.
+(For example, [`"programs/vm/os.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/os.S) only uses the `SUM` from `sstatus`, so `SUM` is the only field you need to give a definition of for `sstatus`).
     1. `mstatus`
     2. `sstatus`
     3. `mepc`